Wednesday, 11 May 2011

 Consurgens Joseph, accepit Puerum et Matrem ejus, et venit in terram Israel; et habitavit in civitate, quae vocatur Nazareth, alleluia.

-In the first nocturn the lessons are from the book of Genesis and are extended in comparison with St. Joseph's 19 March feast.
+In the first nocturn the lessons are from the book of Genesis and are extended in comparison to those for St. Joseph's 19 March feast.
 In the second nocturn the lessons are from a sermon on St. Joseph by St. Bernardine of Siena and in the third nocturn the homily is from St. Augustine on the Gospel fragment from St. Luke.
 At Lauds the antiphons from Vespers are sung with the Sunday psalms (92, 99, 62, Benedicite & 148).
-A commemoration is sung of St. Anselm.

 At Prime the festal psalms (53, 118i & 118ii) are sung under the first antiphon of Lauds.
 At Prime and the Hours the hymns are sung with the Paschaltide Doxology.

-In second Vespers a commemoration is made of the following Office of SS Soter and Cajus.
+In second Vespers a commemoration is made of the following Office of SS Nereus, Achilleus, Domitilla and Pancras.
+Again at Compline the Domincial psalms are sung.